solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview), [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/design-logs-deployment), and [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/overview).
 In addition to the Azure-based tools, security information and event management (SIEM) systems can be configured to consume these logs as well.

-Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
+Alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
 If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks](https://docs.microsoft.com/azure/automation/automation-quickstart-create-runbook) to address the event.

 The monitoring content will be focused on these concepts: